 Document Management

-- For solos: Do you find bookkeeping and reconciliations overwhelming?
-Would integration with QuickBooks or Xero reduce the time you spend on accounting?
+• Would integration with QuickBooks reduce the time you spend on gathering and organizing accounting information?

 These questions not only surface frustrations but also show where priorities overlap across roles.
 Once you collect responses, you can map them against short-term fixes (like automating billing) and long-term strategies (like scaling operations).